 Facebook Lead Ads is optimized for mobile as about 96% of Facebook users access the platform through the mobile device or Tablet.
 With Facebook Lead Ads, all conversion frictions common to landing pages are eliminated.
 This is because users fill the form right there on the platform, thus increasing your conversion rate.
 Learn how to set up Facebook Lead Ads by reading this post – A step-by-step guide to Facebook Lead Ads.

 Facebook gives you access to their pool of data to discover people who are interested in your business.
 To make signing up to your email list easier, offer a quality lead magnet.
 This will attract them faster to sign up for your offer.
 Lead magnets are resources giving out for free.
-It includes e-books, checklists, webinar replays, calendars, video courses, etc. Below are more ideas of lead magnets you can use for your Facebook Lead Ads.
+It includes e-books, checklists, webinar replays, calendars, marketing courses, etc. Below are more ideas of lead magnets you can use for your Facebook Lead Ads.

 When you combine Facebook Lead Ads with quality lead magnets, you have a dynamic lead generation strategy that will help you generate more leads with less friction.

 Below is an example of a Facebook Lead Ads experiment carried out by AdEspresso that shows Facebook Lead Ads with leads magnet produces better conversion rates. i.e. it helps you to generate more targeted leads.

 They set up two Facebook ads to target website visitors.
 One is a normal Facebook ad that leads to a landing page where users will fill in their information to download the lead magnet, while the second is with the Facebook Lead Ads and the lead magnets.
 Below is the Facebook Lead Ads with the lead magnet campaign.